-with the Board of Adjustment.78 The notice must state the grounds for the appeal and be filed within a reasonable amount of time.79 When notice is filed, the administrative officer must immediately transmit to the Board all papers constituting the record on which the action appealed from was taken.
+To appeal an administrative official's determination, a party must file a notice with the administrative officer - usually the planning director - from whose decision the appeal is taken and with the Board of Adjustment.78 The notice must state the grounds for the appeal.
+When notice is filed, the administrative officer must immediately transmit to the Board all papers constituting the record on which the action appealed from was taken.
 Such records may include the application, the denial, and any communication between the administrative official and the applicant.